Ronald Jones II Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Recent Performances

-- Against the Jets last week, Jones rushed 10 times for 26 yards.
+- In last week's matchup against the Jets, Jones ran the ball 10 times for 26 yards.

 Jones' Tampa Bay Teammates